Juana de la Concepción: Early life

 Sister Juana was born Juana de Maldonado y Paz in 1598 in Santiago de los Caballeros de Guatemala.
 She was the only daughter of Juan de Maldonado y Paz, who was an oidor (judge) of the Real Audiencia, and Concepción de Quintanilla; she had one brother named Diego.
 Her mother died when she was very young.
-De Maldonado's education surpassed that typical for women of this era.
+De Maldonado's education surpassed the typical for women of this era.

 De Maldonado's early life was shaped by a controversy over a portrait of her and her family.
 Between 1611 and 1613, the Guatemalan painter Francisco Montúfar painted her as Saint Lucia, together with her father as Saint John the Baptist and her cousin Pedro Pardo as Saint Stephen.
 The painting was planted in altars and carried in processions.
 This generated a scandal in the city.
 In 1615, Rodrigo de Villegas (the canon of the Antigua Cathedral of Guatemala and representative of the Santo Oficio in Guatemala) reported them to Felipe Ruiz del Corral, the commissioner of the Spanish Inquisition in Mexico, as having committed a sacrilege.
 He alleged that de Maldonado was of illegitimate birth, and that it was improper for her to be depicted as a saint.
 De Maldonado's father showed the Inquisition tribunal that the complaint was motivated by a desire for personal revenge, given that he had previously reported Villegas and sent him to prison.